-Recent stock market volatility may be with us for a while as we head into October─a historically dangerous month for stocks.
+Recent stock market volatility may be with us for a while as inflation and geopolitical events continue to capture headlines.
 Positioning portfolios to weather the inevitable storms is the key to success.

 Investing in the stock market can lead to losses, or so the widely-used disclaimer goes.
 And it is absolutely true.
 The stock market goes up, and the stock market goes down─sometimes violently.

 It is also true that historically stocks have provided investment returns that beat most other investments, which is why we invest in stocks in the first place.
 This is why Warren Buffett invests in stocks.

 After more than a year of rising stock prices, the market began to weaken in last September, then moved dramatically lower to start 2022.
 As of early March, the S&P 500 is down more than twelve percent from the beginning of the year.

 Instead of getting into the reasons for why the market may be heading higher or lower (there are good reasons on both sides) it might be more profitable to take a step back and review how stocks fit into a portfolio in the first place, and how stock market risk can be mitigated through thoughtful portfolio construction.

 A Customized Portfolio is Key

 An individual’s portfolio has to be more nuanced than simply going for the highest returns, or following the safest route possible.
 Put another way, there is not a right or wrong mix of investments, only trade-offs.